-New bill makes deduction of debt to the surviving spouse impossible
+New bill on Flemish inheritance tax prohibits the deduction of debt to the surviving spouse

 In this article, you read an explanation of the new bill in Flemish inheritance tax.
 This bill makes deduction of debt to the surviving spouse in accordance with the marriage contract impossible.